GormR/HW_for_AgOpenGPS/central_unit_2.0/README.md

 2. assemble alls THT parts: pin headers and connectors
 3. slowly increase input voltage on CN4/POWER with current limit of 100mA while checking the 5V voltage (should be 0mA till about 4V, 20mA @ 4.5V, 12mA @ 12V; +5V must not rise up to more than 5.1V!)
 4. check +3.3V (should be in the range 3.2..3.4V)
-5. connect Arduino Uno board and flash bootloader via P1 (https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP)*
+5. connect Arduino Uno board and flash bootloader via PRGBOOT (https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP)*
 6. disconnect Uno board and connect USB (either CN2 or CN13/CN8/USB-C): The PC should display a new USB hub at least one several serial device
 7. flash [BrianTee's Arduino code](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip) via Arduino software
 8. connect WAS, buttons, motor and do a test with AgOpenGPS